Table of Contents

 - Glutamate NMDA receptor blockade: decreased glutamic acid excitability—felbamate

-- Calcium channel blockade: inhibition of the T-type Ca+ currents, especially inthalamic neurons, and decreasing Ca+ influx in presynaptic vesicles.
+- Calcium channel blockade: inhibition of the T-type Ca+ currents, especially in thalamic neurons, and decreased Ca+ influx in presynaptic vesicles.
 E.g., ethosuximide and valproic acid.

 - Good absorption from the gut, with a bioavailability of 80–100%